Archana120201-git/NPCI-blockchain-Playground-Challenge-3/README.md

 # Playground-Challenge-3 : Bank Loan Management System on Hyperledger Fabric

 ## Description
-This project demonstrates a blockchain-based bank loan management system using Hyperledger Fabric.
-The system supports loan applications, approvals, repayments, and balance inquiries.
+The objective of this project is to build a blockchain-based bank loan management system using Hyperledger Fabric.
+The system will support loan applications, approvals, repayments, and balance inquiries.

 ## Getting Started
 1. **Install Dependencies**: